crazysudz/Cisc121-Project-Merge-sort/README.md

 <details>
 <summary><b>1.
 Decomposition</b></summary>

-I broke the Merge Sort algorithm down into distinct smaller steps: the `mergeSort` function (which recursively splits the array) and the `merge` function (which compares and combines the split arrays).
+I broke the Merge Sort algorithm down into  smaller steps: the `mergeSort` function which recursively splits the array and the `merge` function which compares and combines the split arrays.

 </details>